karam-koujan/Photo2VanGogh/README.md

 To transform your photos into the Van Gogh style, follow these steps:

+1. **Download the model weights**:
+   Download the model weights from [this Google Drive link](https://drive.google.com/file/d/1LS9hi2JXpZMaq2OVzic8gCqKTt9mzNGx/view?usp=sharing).

-1. Create a directory for your images:
+2. Create a directory for your images:

    ```sh
    mkdir images
    ```

-2. Add the images you want to transform into the `images` directory.
+3. Add the images you want to transform into the `images` directory.

-3. Create a directory for the results:
+4. Create a directory for the results:

    ```sh
    mkdir results